jsonMartin/wemoji/README.md

 TODOs
+- Fix on Phone
+- Set maxwidth of desktop app
+- Allow user to download photo
+// Set the href attribute of the download button.
+    document.querySelector('#dl-btn').href = imageDataURL;

 - Make tapping on photo take the image
 - Make video camera fill up entire height of div, or center if not possible
 - Clean up code